Agrilus

-Agrilus is a genus of jewel beetles, notable for having the largest number of species (about 3000) of any single genus in the animal kingdom.
-Species of the genus have a cosmopolitan distribution on all continents except Antarctica, and feed on a wide variety of flowering plant hosts.
+Agrilus is a genus of jewel beetles, notable for having the largest number of species (nearly 3000) of any single genus in the animal kingdom.
+Species of the genus have a cosmopolitan distribution on all continents except Antarctica.

+Description

+Individual Agrilus species feed on a wide variety of flowering plant hosts.
 The best known species is the emerald ash borer (Agrilus planipennis), a serious pest of ash trees, with other notable species including Agrilus biguttatus and Agrilus auroguttatus, which are pests of oak trees.